AmirHosein-Gharaati/rate-app/README.md

 - Another optimization can be database indexing.
 For the specific read queries, we can have simple or compound indexes.

+- Pagination is support for GET methods like getting the posts list via limit and offset.

 ### Asynchronous tasks
 Since 'computing rating averages' and 'updating post overall rating and users' are some tasks which take some time and may fetch high data, we can not use synchronous django process.
 Since django is python based and have one process,